Lee Heung-sil

-Lee Heung-sil (born 10 July 1961) is a former South Korean footballer.
+Lee Heung-sil (born 10 July 1961) is a South Korean football manager and former footballer.
 He was a participant in the 1990 FIFA World Cup.

 Club career

 Lee was one of the greatest K League midfielders early in the history of K League.
-He received various seasonal awards by being named the Most Valuable Player, Rookie of the Year, top assist provider, and five-time Best XI winner, while spending his entire professional career in POSCO Atoms.
-He is also the first-ever player to have 30 goals and 30 assists in the K League.
+He received various seasonal awards by being named the Most Valuable Player, Rookie of the Year, top assist provider, and five-time Best XI winner, while spending his entire professional career at POSCO Atoms.
+He is also the first-ever player in the K League to score 30 goals and provide 30 assists.
 He helped POSCO Atoms win three K League titles.

 Style of play

 Nicknamed the "Little Tank" in South Korea, Lee was noted for his powerful dribbles and creative passes, although he had some weaknesses such as lack of defensive ability and height.